ebranlard/aerobench/README.md

 # AeroBench

-Suggested set of simulations for benchmark of wind turbine simulation tools
+Suggested set of simulations for benchmark of wind turbine simulation tools.

+Scripts to generate the inputs and postprocess the outputs will be provided.

 ## Introduction